-The DHCP Lease-Query transaction is a DHCP transaction where the client (LEG) sends a DHCPLEASEQUERY message to the server, indicating the information it wants to query about.
+The DHCP Lease Query transaction is a DHCP transaction where the client (LEG) sends a DHCPLEASEQUERY message to the server, indicating the information it wants to query about.
 The LEG only queries about IP address.
-The server can reply with several types of messages, for example: DHCPLEASEACTIVE which means that an active lease was found and the request information is supplied or DHCPLEASEUNASSIGNED which means this IP currently is not assigned to any subscriber.
+The server can reply with several types of messages, for example, DHCPLEASEACTIVE, which means that an active lease was found and the request information is supplied, or DHCPLEASEUNASSIGNED, which means this IP currently is not assigned to any subscriber.

-Following is a detailed description of the attributes extracted from the DHCP lease-query transaction:
+The following is a detailed description of the attributes extracted from the DHCP Lease Query transaction: